ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

   </tr>
 </table>

-The 3W dataset's main statistics related to inherent difficulties of actual data are presented in Table 7.
+The 3W dataset's main statistics related to the inherent difficulties of actual data are presented in Table 7.

 **Table 7**<br>The 3W dataset's main statistics related to inherent difficulties of actual data.
 | **Statistic** | **Amount** | **Percentage** |